luikmartin/mls-unity-mobile-game-starter/README.md

 # Mobile game starter for Unity

-Created by **Martin Luik**

 ## About

-A starter project for your new mobile game with basic features implemented.
+A template with useful tools and basic features implemented to kick-start your new mobile game 🚀🚀🚀

-Created using Unity 2021.3.16f1
+Created by **Martin Luik** 🦢 using Unity 2021.3.16f1

-## Features

-- Simple and easy to understand project structure
-- Scenes management (Menu and Game Scene as an example)
-- Save games
-- Advertisements (Interstitial, Reward and Banner for both Android and iOS)
-- Localization (English and Estonian language selection example)
-- Branch and commit naming convention checks

 ## Unity packages